Mentoring for Academic & Professional Development

 Chemical Engineering Majors

-As you plan your course schedule for Spring 2019 and meet with your staff adviser in 121 Gilman (if necessary), we also recommend that you meet with your faculty mentor.
+As you plan your course schedule for Fall 2019 and meet with your staff adviser in 121 Gilman (if necessary), we also recommend that you meet with your faculty mentor.
 Though you are no longer required to meet with a member of the faculty during the advising period (effective Spring 2018), we strongly encourage you to connect with your faculty mentor at least once this semester.

 Your faculty mentor is an expert in their academic discipline in research and teaching and is available to talk with you about career planning, research, internships, graduate school, and many other questions related to becoming an engineer.
 Your mentor expects you to initiate contact and then meet with them at least once each semester.
 Please see these guidelines for more information and for tips on how to approach your mentoring meetings.